 One aesthetic trick that beginners often fail to avail themselves of is varying plant texture and plant form within the same flower border.
 This is because those new to gardening and landscaping tend to gravitate to flowers, mesmerized by the color that they add to the landscape.
 Flowers are wonderful, but they are not the final word in landscape splendor.
 Veteran plant growers tend to place less emphasis on blooms and come to understand how much fun it is to play with texture and form.
 Juxtaposing plants with contrasting textures or forms can create fascinating contrasts.

-The artistic angle may be the fun part of designing your own landscape, but you can't allow your artistic eye to be sole arbiter when it comes to site selection for your plants: There are also practical reasons for grouping plant A with plant B, rather than having it grow next to plant C.
+The artistic angle may be the fun part of designing your own landscape, but you can't allow your artistic eye to be sole arbiter when it comes to site selection for your plants.
+There are also practical reasons for grouping certain different plants together, and for having others planted apart.

 The Rule of Thumb

 The rule of thumb for the practical side of designing your own landscape is to group plants with similar growing requirements together.
 This includes sunlight, soil and watering requirements.
-Grouping them together will reduce maintenance for you (saving you from dragging the garden hose around unnecessarily, etc.).
-Plants can be said to "go together" if they share, for example:
+Grouping them together will reduce maintenance for you, saving you from dragging the garden hose around unnecessarily.
+Plants can "go together" if they share common ideal growing conditions:

 If Drought Is a Factor